vmware-tanzu/application-accelerator-samples/doc/gitOps.md

 - Click "Create database.

 After the database has been created and is available, click on the writer instance of your database from the list of databases clusters and scroll down to the
 `Connectivity & security` section.
-Note the endpoint as this will be used as the host field in the secret located in the file `serviceSecret.yaml`.
+Note the endpoint as this will be used as the host field in the secret located in the file `serviceSecrets.example`.

 #### Create RabbitMQ Cluster